DiecoTheBxxst/CentralConsole/README.md

 TARGET

-Central Console want to be just a collection of commands to automate with a simple click all that already is feasible to launching commands manually.
+Central Console want to be just a collection of commands to automate with a simple click all that already is feasible to launching commands manually to backup, manage and monitor your infrastracture

 SETUP